Michelle Obama Shares Heartfelt Post To Celebrate Barack’s Birthday

 “Happy Birthday to the one and only president to mention!
 Stay safe and enjoy your moments,” commented another follower.

-A Twitter follower described the Obamas as the greatest first family in U.S. history while sharing a photo collage of the president’s eight yours in office.
+A Twitter follower described the Obamas as the greatest first family in U.S. history while sharing a photo collage of the president’s eight years in office.

-Barack recently appeared in the public eye when he gave a passionate eulogy at the funeral of civil rights leader and Georgia house representative John Lewis last week in Atlanta.
-The former commander-in-chief said Lewis “didn’t sit out any fight.”
+Barack recently appeared in the public eye when he gave a passionate eulogy at the funeral of civil rights leader and Georgia House Rep. John Lewis last week in Atlanta.
+The former commander-in-chief said Lewis “didn’t sit out any fight” in his stirring tribute.